 Causes of tooth sensitivity

-Some factors that contribute to sensitive teeth may include:
+According to the Cleveland Clinic, some factors that contribute to sensitive teeth may include:

 - Brushing too hard or using a hard-bristled toothbrush.
 This can wear down enamel, causing dentin to become exposed, or encourage gum recession.